Info

 It is also possible to store a global configuration for unit mapping and the export locale in properties which will be overruled by user-specific settings, if they exist.

-This provider is used to supply the configurations for the global or user-specific locale and the unit mapping.
+This provider is used to supply the configurations, e.g., for global or user-specific unit mapping.
 It is used for both, the cXML Punchout basket and the cXML order injection.

-Both retrieve the configuration from a hierarchy.
-The details are described in the next chapters for locale and unit mapping.
+The configuration is retrieved from a hierarchy.
+The details are described in the next chapter Unit Mapping.

 In case the hierarchy logic or the source of the configuration must be different in a customized project, it can be replaced.